Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

     └── `mydb-driver.jar`
 ```

-If you are using Docker Compose to install Elasticsearch you must add the JDBC driver information inside the docker container.
+If you are using Docker Compose to install Search Enterprise you must add the JDBC driver information inside the docker container.

 For example: